 The process of embedding can vary based on what web authoring system is being used.
 Some work with just a URL, while others require a full code for it to be properly embedded.
 If you are unsure about how your site will need this information, copy both to a text file.

 Use this option to download your report as a PDF file.
 After that, you can distribute it via email or Slack.
 Additionally, you can protect the document with a password for added security.

-We can’t cover everything in one article but, hopefully, you found this Google Data Studio tutorial to be a helpful starting point.
-There is so much more that Google Data Studio has to offer, and we don’t want you to stop here.
+We can’t cover everything in one article but, hopefully, you found this Looker Studio tutorial to be a helpful starting point.
+There is so much more that Looker Studio (Looker Studio) has to offer, and we don’t want you to stop here.

 To dive in even deeper, check out our other articles where we cover Looker Studio in many different contexts.
 For example, you may be interested in connecting Excel to Looker Studio or you may be asking “Why is Lookker Studio so slow?